myuh-club/myuh-club-homepage/index.md

 ![Warby Parker Shopping](https://myuh-club.github.io/images/WarbyParker.png)

-Our reasons for picking these examples are because all of these sites are simplistic in design, which is a common trait that members of the group gravitate towards.
+Our reasons for picking these examples are because all of these sites are simplistic in design, which is a common trait that members of this group gravitate towards.
 One of our peripheral goals is to have a user interface that is simple, streamlined and functional.
 We hope that a new user will be able to intuitively use the site with little to no instruction.

 ## Developers
 - Yusuke Hatanaka (yusukemh@hawaii.edu)